section-engineering-education/engineering-education/content/articles/unit-testing-with-vue-test-utils/index.md

 published: true
 url: /unit-testing-with-vue-test-utils/
 title: Unit Testing with Vue-test-utils
-description: This article will teach you how to write unit tests with the [Vue-test-utils](https://v1.test-utils.vuejs.org/) library.
+description: This article will teach the reader how to write unit tests with the Vue-test-utils library.
+Vue-test-utils is a testing library that is built on Jest.
 author: mercy-bassey
-date: 2022-04-08T00:00:00-08:40
+date: 2022-04-19T00:00:00-17:40
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: